It’s an all-too-common question: Why is my eCommerce site not selling?

 Insufficient Payment Options

 Shoppers expect a user-friendly checkout process, and they also want a safe and convenient experience.
 In the Americas, 82% of online shoppers prefer debit and credit cards.
-Services like PayPal, WeChat Pay, and Alipay are next, with 66% of shoppers preferring these payment options.
+Services like PayPal, WeChat Pay, and Alipay are next, with 66% of shoppers choosing these payment options.

 Experts predict that mobile purchases will represent 44% of the eCommerce market by 2024.
 Shoppers make purchases with their smartphones and tablets and could use other devices in the future, like Smart TVs or smart speakers.